Massachusetts is home to 142 dairy farms and 8% are in Essex and Middlesex Counties.

 Many dairy farmers sell into milk cooperatives.
 Here is information about the most common milk cooperatives in our state:

-Agrimark/Cabot.
 Cabot butter is made in West Springfield, MA.

 Dairy farmers can also produce and sell raw and/or organic milk.
 Find out more here:

-Dairy farmers also make their own cheese:
+MDairy farmers also make their own cheese:

 Founded in 1915, Dunajski Dairy is a family run farm that started with just one cow.
 The family was able to slowly build the business by making door-to-door deliveries, a practice which the dairy continued until 1978.
 The dairy is located in the heart of Peabody and consists of 10 employees and 170 head of cattle, 100 of which are milking cows.
 They produce roughly 10,000 gallons per week.
 Once bottled, the milk is delivered under the “Pure Country” brand to customers from Beverly to Boston, with the largest concentration in Salem, Lynn, and Peabody.
 The milk is on the store shelf the same day it is produced